-Money supplied to this department in 2020 by Greene County STOP-DWI was \$50,000.
-At year's end, in 2020, SPO Grasse supervised 31 offenders, totaling 37 cases.
-34 were felonies and 16 misdemeanors (including 3 non-DWI).
-We had a total of 69 DWI cases that were supervised by other Probation Officers, 16 of which were felonies and 53 which were misdemeanors.
+Money supplied to this department in 2021 by Greene County STOP-DWI was \$25,000.
+At year's end, in 2021, SPO Grasse supervised 35 offenders.
+We had a total of 46 DWI cases that were supervised by other Probation Officers, 10 of which were felonies and 36 which were misdemeanors.
 A number of these "overflow" cases are Drug Court candidates.
-For 2019, SPO Grasse had 45 cases, 29 of which were felony convictions, and 16 were misdemeanors.
+For 2020, SPO Grasse had 37 cases.
 The rest of the DWI cases (including some other DWI felonies) are split among several other Probation Officers, including the probation supervisor who supervises Greene County Drug Court offenders.
 Despite a reduction in caseloads in recent years, DWI and related offenses still comprise a significant percentage of the department's workload.

-2020 saw the continuation of the ignition interlock device requirement for DWI probationers who own or operate a vehicle, even if they have lost their driver's licenses.
+2021 saw the continuation of the ignition interlock device requirement for DWI probationers who own or operate a vehicle, even if they have lost their driver's licenses.
 While, similarly to the statewide occurrence, most Greene County probationers sentenced under "Leandra's Law" have avoided the interlock requirement by having disposed of their vehicles, this department's officers remain responsible for reviewing those cases to ensure that offenders have disposed of the vehicles as claimed, with the offenders required to submit notarized affidavits to support their claims, and as required by a law change late in 2013, to state under oath in court that they had disposed of the vehicle.
-Reimbursements totaling \$1,600.42 were received from the NYS "Leandra's Law" grant for DWI probation cases received by this department in 2020, to help pay for ignition interlock device monitoring requirements, at a rate of \$63 per case.
-Per arrangement with the Greene County Sheriff's Department/STOP-DWI, this department also submits the state reports for their monitoring of DWI cases that resulted in offenders being sentenced to a conditional discharge, which resulted in \$1,798.80 in additional reimbursement to that office, for a grand total of \$3,399.22, as we have yet to receive money for the October - December quarter.
+Reimbursements totaling \$2,207.04 were received from the NYS "Leandra's Law" grant for DWI probation cases received by this department in 2021, to help pay for ignition interlock device monitoring requirements, at a rate of \$63 per case.
+Per arrangement with the Greene County Sheriff's Department/STOP-DWI, this department also submits the state reports for their monitoring of DWI cases that resulted in offenders being sentenced to a conditional discharge, which resulted in \$2,390.06 in additional reimbursement to that office, for a grand total of \$4,598.

 The probation department also continued to oversee an Alternatives to Incarceration (ATI) program, which placed a variety of offenders at community service work sites throughout the county, as ordered by the various criminal courts.
-This year saw 18 individuals assigned to the work sites, with 5 (which included ones referred in 2019) having satisfactorily completed their obligations.
-Thus, we were able to obtain reimbursement of \$1,230.16 from our state allotment for the program for the first half of 2020 for the program, as we are waiting for the contract to be renewed.
+This year saw 8 individuals assigned to the work sites, with 15 (including ones referred in 2020) having satisfactorily completed their obligations.
+Thus, we were able to obtain reimbursement of \$5,847.76 from our state allotment for the program, including \$3,220.54 for claims from the 2nd half of 2020 that weren't paid until 2021, due to the state contract not having been renewed until early 2021.
 In addition to reducing the cost of confining such offenders, their presence at the work sites helped to show the community that offenders are being held accountable for their actions.
 A probation assistant oversees the program for the department.
-In addition to that aspect of Alternatives to Incarceration, the department's utilization of various forms of electronic devices, including transdermal alcohol monitoring, resulted in a total of 25 offenders (20 with transdermal alcohol monitoring and another 5 with GPS monitoring) having had such devices for a total of 3,295 service days (3,047- transdermal, 248-GPS) which, at a would-be jail rate of \$85/day, amounts to projected savings of \$280,075.00 (\$258,995.00-transdermal, \$21,080.00- GPS).
+In addition to that aspect of Alternatives to Incarceration, the department's utilization of various forms of electronic devices, including transdermal alcohol monitoring, resulted in a total of 40 offenders - 15 with transdermal alcohol monitoring and another 25 with GPS monitoring.
+Said offenders had such devices for a total of 3,607 service days (2,066 transdermal and 1,541 GPS) which, at a would-be jail rate of \$85/day, amounts to projected savings of \$306,595 (\$175,610 transdermal and \$130,985 GPS).